Jjmaxxx/youtube-ai-viewer/README.md

 3. Open .env and update any variables as needed.

+4. Ensure that the Google API Key has access to Youtube Data API.

 ### 3. Run the App
 In the root directory, run:
 ```bash